Logarithmic correction to the entropy of a Kerr-Newman family of black holes in $U(1)^2$-charged STU supergravity models: Seeley-DeWitt coefficient in STU supergravity

 where $(Q_1, Q_2)$ represent the electric charges for the background $U(1)$ or Maxwell fields $(\bar{A}_{1\mu}, \bar{A}_{2\mu})$.
 Technically, the aforementioned embedding choice effectively decouples all the non-minimal `Maxwell-dilaton' background terms and interprets $\bar{\Phi}=0$ as a non-trivial solution of the STU field equations.
 As a result, the dilaton contribution \eqref{mod3b} of the stress-energy tensor disappears, while the Maxwell component \eqref{mod3c} undergoes modification to represent an effective background $U(1)$ field with a net charge of $\sqrt{Q_1^2 + Q_2^2}$.
 This further enforces all STU evolution equations \eqref{mod3} to \eqref{mod5} to truncate into the exact Einstein-Maxwell background equations \eqref{mod8}, subject to the following definitions (also refer to \cref{kna})

-The above analysis further substantiates the concept of `EM embedding' and ensures the emergence of dilaton-free EM backgrounds as solutions within the framework of the $U(1)^2$-charged STU model in supergravity.
-In summary, this approach employs the embedding constraint \eqref{mod9} to transform the general two-charged STU background solutions $(\bar{g}_{\mu\nu}, \bar{A}_{1\mu}, \bar{A}_{2\mu}, \bar{\Phi})$ into the single-charged Kerr-Newman family of black holes (both asymptotically flat and AdS) satisfying the EM equations of motion \eqref{mod8}.
+The above analysis further substantiates the concept of `EM embedding' and ensures the emergence of dilaton-free EM backgrounds as solutions within the framework of the $U(1)^2$-charged STU model in supergravity.\footnote{At any point, one can always employ the well-known EM embedding directly into the $U(1)^4$-charged STU model \eqref{mod1} by setting all related Maxwell gauged field charges equal (e.g., see \cite{Mai:2021yny}).
+However, this choice leads to insurmountable heat-kernel computations for the same embedded EM backgrounds due to the presence of four Maxwell and three dilaton fluctuations.
+Notably, these difficulties are systematically bypassed in \cref{SDCcomputation} by switching to the $U(1)^2$-charged STU models \eqref{mod2a} along with the EM embedding choice depicted in \cref{embeddingEM}.} In summary, this approach employs the embedding constraint \eqref{mod9} to transform the general two-charged STU background solutions $(\bar{g}_{\mu\nu}, \bar{A}_{1\mu}, \bar{A}_{2\mu}, \bar{\Phi})$ into the single-charged Kerr-Newman family of black holes (both asymptotically flat and AdS) satisfying the EM equations of motion \eqref{mod8}.
 Notably, while the Kerr and Schwarzschild black holes do not necessitate this specific embedding due to being charge neutral, the charged Kerr-Newman and Reissner-Nordstr\"om black holes strictly require the prescribed scalings as detailed in \Cref{embeddings} in order to be uplifted within the STU models.

 Before delving into the computation of the Seeley-DeWitt coefficient $a_4(x)$ and the logarithmic correction to the entropy of black holes within EM-embedded STU supergravity models, it is important to clarify a crucial point.
 There is no need for concern when implementing a vanishing dilaton background, $\bar{\Phi}=0$, within the STU framework using the embedding choice \eqref{mod9}.
 This choice simply entails a modification of the STU equations of motion to accommodate dilaton-free EM black hole backgrounds.
 However, throughout this study, we consistently work with the complete STU supergravity model \eqref{mod2}, where the non-minimal Maxwell-dilaton couplings are always active that are expressed through exponential functions $f_1(\Phi)$ and $f_2(\Phi)$.
 In fact, the subsequent section delves into the quantization of the STU model by expanding the dilaton coupling functions through a perturbative expansion for a small quantum fluctuation denoted as $\tilde{\Phi}$ around the embedded EM background with $\bar{\Phi}=0$.
 This expansion takes the form,